-These instructions are for judicial specific-purpose committees using SCHEDULE F4: EXPENDITURES MADE BY CREDIT CARD.
+These instructions are for specific-purpose committee campaign treasurers filing SCHEDULE F4: EXPENDITURES MADE BY CREDIT CARD.

 Use this schedule to disclose information about expenditures made by a credit card.
 You must disclose expenditures charged to a credit card on this schedule and identify the individual, entity, or vendor who receives payment from the credit card company.
-When you pay the credit card bill, you must disclose the payment to the credit card company on Schedule F1 (used for political payments from political contributions), Schedule H (used for payments from political contributions made to certain businesses), or Schedule I (used for nonpolitical payments from political contributions), as applicable.
+When you pay the credit card bill, you must disclose the payment to the credit card company on Schedule F1 (used for political payments from political contributions), Schedule H (used for payments from political contributions made to a business that a candidate or officeholder owns or controls), or Schedule I (used for nonpolitical payments from political contributions), as applicable.

 Do not enter on this schedule political expenditures from political contributions, unpaid incurred obligations, or payments from political contributions made to a business that a candidate or officeholder owns or controls.
-(Report political expenditures from political contributions on Schedule F1; report unpaid incurred obligations on Schedule F2; report the purchase of investments from political contributions on Schedule F3; and report payments from political contributions made to a business that a candidate or officeholder owns or controls on Schedule H.)
+(Report political expenditures from political contributions on Schedule F1; report unpaid incurred obligations on Schedule F2; and report payments from political contributions made to a business that a candidate or officeholder owns or controls on Schedule H.)

-For examples regarding the disclosure of expenditures made by credit card, please see "Examples: Reporting Expenditures Made by Credit Card" on page 43.
+For examples regarding the disclosure of expenditures made by credit card, please see "Examples: Reporting Expenditures Made by Credit Card" on page 45.